-The Foundation has a robust management and governance structure in place to monitor and maintain the primary endowment portfolio (the "Endowment") of \$1,276.5 million at March 31, 2024, which represents 90% of the charity's total assets (2023 - \$1,188.8 million, 90%).
-The Foundation's primary objective is to earn a rate of return over the long term that preserves the Endowment's purchasing power while maximizing financial support to the charitable community.
+The Foundation has a robust management and governance structure in place to monitor and maintain the primary endowment portfolio (the "Endowment") of \$1,386.6 million at March 31, 2025, which represents 90% of the charity's total assets (2024 - \$1,276.5 million, 90%).
+The Foundation's primary objective is to earn a long-term rate of return that preserves the Endowment's purchasing power while maximizing financial support to charities.

-The Foundation recognizes that it must take on some risk to execute its strategy, and that there are uncertainties and complexities when investing in capital markets.
-Therefore, the Foundation uses the expertise of external investment managers that work in accordance with the Statement of Investment Policy (the "Policy") to implement the strategy.
-The Policy formulates the objectives and principal governance for prudent investment of the Endowment and uses a total return strategy that adds capital gains to other potential income sources to achieve the long-term return objective.
+The Foundation recognizes that executing its strategy involves taking on some risks, given the uncertainties and complexities of investing in capital markets.
+Therefore, it uses the expertise of external investment managers who operate in accordance with the Statement of Investment Policy (the "Policy").
+The Policy outlines the objectives and principal governance for prudent investment of the Endowment, employing a total return strategy that combines capital gains with income sources to achieve the long-term return objective.

-Environmental, social, and governance ("ESG") and diversity, equity, and inclusion ("DEI") analysis is important to the Foundation's investment process because it is a tool for risk mitigation and mission alignment.
-In 2017, the Foundation began exploring ESG integration by adding to its investment policy and implementing an engagement approach resulting in deliberate monitoring of investment manager responsible investment and proxy voting policies.
-By 2019, ESG and DEI analysis was added to the manager hiring process and in 2020 formalized annual reviews of managers' governance structures and policies was included in the oversight process.
-In 2021, the Foundation initiated an annual review process of proxy votes to shape meetings with managers and formal reviews.
-Today, these annual reviews continue while also tracking the DEI practices of managers and discussing ESG issues with them during quarterly meetings.
+Environmental, Social, and Governance ("ESG") and Diversity, Equity, and Inclusion ("DEI") analysis are part of the Foundation's investment process, serving as tools for risk mitigation and mission alignment.
+In 2017, the Foundation began integrating ESG considerations into its investment policy and adopted an engagement approach to monitor investment managers' responsible investment and proxy voting policies.
+By 2019, ESG and DEI analysis became one part of the manager hiring process, and in 2020, formalized annual reviews of managers' governance structures and policies were included in the oversight process.
+In 2021, the Foundation initiated an annual review of proxy votes to inform manager meetings and formal reviews.
+Today, these annual reviews continue, alongside tracking ESG practices, and discussing issues with managers.